-In October’s blog, CX & EX: Vicious or Virtuous Cycle, I discussed the importance of being intentional about your firm’s CX and EX efforts.
-Are you an engineering, architecture, construction, legal, accounting (fill in the blank here) that tries to provide a positive client experience OR are you a client experience firm that happens to provide engineering, architecture, construction, legal, accounting (fill in the blank here)…services?
+In October’s blog, CX & EX: Vicious or Virtuous Cycle, I discussed the importance of being intentional about your firm’s client experience (CX) and employee experience (EX) efforts.
+Are you an engineering, architecture, construction, legal, accounting (fill in the blank here) firm?
+Does your company try to provide a positive CX OR are you a CX firm that happens to provide engineering, architecture, construction, legal, accounting (fill in the blank here)…services?
 Tony Hsieh, CEO of Zappos has a story that suggests, there is a difference in how your clients experience your CX efforts depending on where your firm puts its focus.

 Your clients experience that difference and that difference impacts the financial and cultural results you realize from your CX efforts.
 The reality for most firms is that they are trying to do more with less.
 Everyone in the firm is juggling multiple priorities while at the same time facing growing complexity in their day-to-day activity.
 Being the firm who demonstrates with every interaction to your clients that you will be there to support them and make their lives easier typically results in 10% – 15% increased revenue and upper quartile profits.

 Are you shaking your head and saying, “But you just acknowledged that we’re trying to do more with less, how are we supposed to do what you suggest and still keep profits strong?”

 I get it.
 And while what I suggest does take work, there are many strategies you can use to get started and that can be managed in bite-sized chunks.
 Plus, Client Savvy is here to help.

 Let’s dig deeper into how to design your firm’s culture around client experience.
 Let me share three quotes (and three strategies) that can help you be the firm your clients want to work with and refer their colleagues to as well.

 “It’s easier to love a brand when the brand loves you back.” – Seth Godin